mk-fg/games/factorio/Moon_Logic/README.md

 ## Known Issues and quirks

+- There are some known limitations wrt storing/copying combinator code via blueprints:

     - Using blue "Select new contents" button in blueprint window will not store combinator code in that updated blueprint.

         At least as of Factorio 1.1.36, there's no good way to detect this happening to warn about it, so maybe avoid using that button.
         See bug report threads [#88100](https://forums.factorio.com/88100), [#99323](https://forums.factorio.com/99323) and ["text not copied when blueprinted" discussion thread here](https://mods.factorio.com/mod/Moon_Logic/discussion/5f51799b456fefcdcc7c7b76) for more details.

+    - As of 2021-08-08, it was pointed out that current version 1.0.3 of [The Blueprint Designer Lab](https://mods.factorio.com/mod/BlueprintLab_design/) mod does not restore combinator code when placing blueprints in the lab there, due to how it's done in v1.0.3 of that mod.

+        See this issue raised by ezonius in [a long "Text not copied when blueprinted" discussion thread](https://mods.factorio.com/mod/Moon_Logic/discussion/5f51799b456fefcdcc7c7b76) for details.

 - Hotkeys for save/undo/redo/etc don't work when code textbox is focused, you need to press Esc or otherwise unfocus it first.
 - Cursor position when clicking on the code box can be weird and unintiutive - just click again if you don't see it on the spot.